 Amateur - For New Ghost Hunters

-On Amateur difficulty, cash rewards and experience gain are all normal.
-All players have a start-up phase on this difficulty, so for the first five minutes before the haunt, the ghost leaves you alone to your own devices.
-This means that you can set up all equipment needed in complete peace, with zero risks of dying.
+On Amateur difficulty, cash rewards and experience gains are all normal.
+All players have a start-up phase on this difficulty, so for the first five minutes before the hunt, the ghost leaves you alone.
+This means that you can set up all equipment needed in complete peace, with zero risk of dying.
 Sanity drain is normal, and Sanity Pills restore a lot of your sanity.

 Intermediate - The Standard Experience

-Intermediate is unlocked when players reach level 10, and you get double the cash rewards and 1.5 experience gain.
+Intermediate is unlocked when players reach level 10, and you get double the cash rewards and 1.5x experience gain.
 The start-up time still applies, but it's shortened to two minutes before the hunting phase beings, so you better know what you are doing.
-Sanity now drains at 1.5x, and Sanity Pills restores some of your sanity.
+Sanity now drains at 1.5x, and Sanity Pills restore some of your sanity.

 Professional - For Experienced Ghost Hunters

 Professional is unlocked when players reach level 15.
 You get triple the cash wards and double all experience gained, but there is zero setup time.
 Meaning the ghost could go into the hunting phase not long after players have entered the house.
 Sanity drain is doubled so that players will be regularly heading back to the truck for a breather, and Sanity Pills restores little of your sanity.